Sahilll94/Difference-Array-in-CPP/README.md

-# Difference Array
+# Difference Array Technique

-The instance of Difference array is **LeetCode 370: Range Addition** problem, which is only available to premium users on LeetCode.
-The solution is implemented using the **Difference Array Technique** and is provided in the `main.cpp` file.

-## Problem Statement
-The problem involves performing several range updates on an array.
-Each update consists of adding a value to all elements between indices `i` and `j` (inclusive).
-After applying all the updates, the task is to return the final array.

-For more details, you can check the problem description on [LeetCode 370](https://leetcode.ca/all/370.html).
+This repository is dedicated to explaining the **Difference Array Technique** using two LeetCode problems: **LeetCode 370: Range Addition** and **LeetCode 2381: Shifting Letters**.
+The solutions are implemented using this technique, and the detailed explanation of the method is provided below.

 ## Difference Array Technique

-The **Difference Array Technique** is a powerful and efficient way to apply multiple range updates on an array in constant time.
-Instead of updating all elements in the range, we keep track of the changes at the start and end of the range using a **difference array**.
+The **Difference Array Technique** is a very efficient method used to apply range updates on an array.
+Instead of directly modifying the entire range for each update, we record the changes only at the boundaries of the range.
+This allows us to apply updates in constant time, and then compute the final values in a linear pass.

-### How It Works
+### How the Difference Array Technique Works

 1. **Initial Setup:**
-   We start by initializing a difference array `diff` of size `n + 1` (where `n` is the size of the original array) and set all values to 0.
+   - We start with an array initialized to zero, and a difference array (`diff`) of the same size with all values set to zero.

-2. **Apply Updates:**
+2. **Apply Range Updates:**
-   For each range update `(i, j, val)`:
+   - For a given operation that updates the subarray between indices `i` and `j` by a value `val`, we:
-   - Increment `diff[i]` by `val`.
+     - Increment `diff[i]` by `val` (to mark the start of the update).
-   - Decrement `diff[j + 1]` by `val` (if `j + 1` is within bounds).
+     - Decrement `diff[j + 1]` by `val` (to mark the end of the update, ensuring that the value stops propagating beyond index `j`).

-3. **Final Array:**
+3. **Compute Final Array:**
-   To obtain the final array after all updates, we compute the prefix sum of the difference array.
-This allows us to reconstruct the array efficiently.
+   - To obtain the final array after all updates, we compute the prefix sum of the difference array.
+This step gives us the cumulative effect of all the range updates, producing the modified array.

+### Example: LeetCode 370: Range Addition

+**Problem Statement:**

+You are given an array of length `n` initialized with all 0's, and you are provided with `k` update operations.
+Each operation is represented by a triplet `[startIndex, endIndex, inc]`, which means incrementing each element of the subarray `A[startIndex ... endIndex]` (inclusive) by `inc`.
+The goal is to return the modified array after all operations are applied.

+**Example:**

+Input:
+length = 5 updates = [[1, 3, 2], [2, 4, 3], [0, 2, -2]]
+Output: [-2, 0, 3, 5, 3]

+### Explanation of the Example:

+- **Initial state:**
+[0, 0, 0, 0, 0]

+- **After applying operation [1, 3, 2]:**
+[0, 2, 2, 2, 0]

+- **After applying operation [2, 4, 3]:**
+[0, 2, 5, 5, 3]

+- **After applying operation [0, 2, -2]:**
+[-2, 0, 3, 5, 3]

+### LeetCode 2381: Shifting Letters

+In addition to LeetCode 370, we also have another problem that uses the **Difference Array Technique**: **LeetCode 2381: Shifting Letters**.

+In **LeetCode 2381**, the task is to perform a series of range shift operations on a string, where each operation shifts a subset of letters in the string by a certain number of places.
+The solution to this problem is also based on the difference array technique.

+You can find the solution to **LeetCode 2381** in the `LeetCode-2381.cpp` file in this repository.

-### Time Complexity
+### Conclusion
-- The time complexity for applying each update is **O(1)**.
-- The time complexity for computing the final array is **O(n)**, where `n` is the size of the array.

-This technique is particularly useful when we have multiple range updates to apply, making it much more efficient than directly updating each element in the range.

-## Solution

-The solution to the problem is provided in the `main.cpp` file.
-The code uses the Difference Array Technique to efficiently apply all the range updates and compute the final result.
+The **Difference Array Technique** is a highly efficient method for applying multiple range updates to an array.
+It is particularly useful when there are a large number of range updates, as it reduces the time complexity of each update from O(n) to O(1).
+After applying all updates, the final array can be computed in a single pass through the difference array.

+In this repository, we have provided two examples of problems from LeetCode where this technique is applied:

+1. **LeetCode 370: Range Addition** — Explained and implemented in `LeetCode-370.cpp`.
+2. **LeetCode 2381: Shifting Letters** — Implemented in `LeetCode-2381.cpp`.

+Feel free to explore the solutions and the explanation to better understand the difference array technique!

-### Steps:
+### License

-1. Create a difference array `diff` of size `n + 1`.
-2. For each update, modify the difference array.
-3. Compute the prefix sum of the difference array to obtain the final result.
+This repository is open for educational purposes.
+Feel free to contribute, fork, or improve the solutions as needed.